Complaints and Remedy Policy 2024 - 2027

 6.1 We aim to resolve complaints at the earliest opportunity.
 We recognise that every complaint is different and will require individual investigation.
 We will maintain our commitment to fairness, transparency and consistency during the process.

-6.2 We have a core dedicated team responsible for handling complaints, who have the authority and autonomy to act to resolve complaints quickly and fairly.
+6.2 We have a dedicated Complaint and Feedback team responsible for handling complaints, who have the authority and autonomy to act and resolve complaints quickly and fairly.

-6.6 All complaints that are received, including complaints about contractors, are not handled by a third party but by Derby Homes’ Complaints team.
+All complaints that are received, including complaints about contractors, are handled by Derby Homes’ complaints team.

-6.7 At each stage of the complaints process, the Complaints team will:
+6.5 At each stage of the complaints process, the complaints team will:

 7. The Complaints Process